 Grand Portage State Park, 9393 MN-61, Grand Portage, MN

-This waterfall is the tallest in Minnesota at 120 feet.
-It can be viewed from observation decks at the end of a half-mile handicap-accessible trail.
+This waterfall, the tallest in Minnesota at 120 feet, can be viewed from observation decks at the end of a half-mile paved trail.
+Located right inside Grand Portage State Park, this is one of the most photographed waterfall during waterfall season.
+We even highlighted it in this article, it is pictured above.

 So hit the trails and track down our favorite North Shore Waterfall on your next trip Up North!